Carroll says Seahawks were in it on Jadeveon Clowney ‘the whole time’ but he’s optimistic about the pass rush that remains

 And as Carroll alluded, some of the money the Seahawks earmarked early for Clowney was used to make other moves to help the defense, such as the trades for cornerback Quinton Dunbar and safety Jamal Adams, which figure to vastly improve the secondary and the pass defense as a whole.

-After a season in which the Seahawks had just 28 sacks, tied for the second-fewest in the NFL, there also may be nowhere to go but up.
+After a season in which the Seahawks had just 28 sacks, tied for the second fewest in the NFL, there also may be nowhere to go but up.

-“We definitely want want to see more activity,” Carroll said of the pass rush.
-“We want to see better job done on play-passes and the containment of it and that kind of stuff.
+“We definitely want to see more activity,” Carroll said of the pass rush.
+“We want to see a better job done on play-passes and the containment of it and that kind of stuff.
 We want to give our coverage a chance to make some plays that we missed out on last year.
 So hopefully we’ll see some of that.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.